Load

 All loads are modelled in the consumer system, meaning load is positive and generation is negative active power.
 Please pay attention to the correct signing of the reactive power as well.

-bus (int) - The bus id to which the load is connected
+• bus (int | integer) – The bus id to which the load is connected

-p_mw (float, default 0) - The active power of the load
+The active power of the load

-• postive value -> load
+• positive value -> load

 • negative value -> generation